ali3529/ali3529/README.md

 # Hi Guys ✋🏻 I'm **Alireza**

 You meet Alireza, a software engineer with over **6 years** of experience in web development.
 With a strong focus on **front-end** and familiarity with **back-end** technologies.
-Proudly I contributed to large-scale projects within the **Digikala Group**.
-These projects have over 10 million daily visits and over 40 million users.
-The story of these exciting projects continues and now I am working at **Boozt** company.
+Proudly I contributed to large-scale projects within the **Innova Group**.
+These projects have over 1 million daily visits and over 5 million users.

 I really believe that nothing is more important and exciting than learning and teaching web-based technologies and **there is still so much for me to learn**.
 I am incredibly patient and friendly with my co-workers and teammates and socialize well with people.